InsightSoftwareConsortium/ITKIOOMEZarrNGFF/README.md

 ITKIOOMEZarrNGFF depends on a fork of Google's [Tensorstore](https://github.com/google/tensorstore) library for Zarr interoperation.
-The [InsightSoftwareConsortium/Tensorstore](https://github.com/InsightSoftwareConsortium/tensorstore) fork implements additional functionality to maintain in-memory OME-Zarr stores.
+The [InsightSoftwareConsortium/Tensorstore](https://github.com/InsightSoftwareConsortium/tensorstore) fork implements additional zip support, both for filesystem and in memory zip reading and writing.

 ----------------